nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <div style="page-break-after: always;"></div>
 <br />

-The *Class Diagram* below outlines classes in `Logic` used for parsing a user command:
+The partial *Class Diagram* below outlines classes in `Logic` used for parsing a user command:

 <p align="center">